Canary deployments in OpenShift Service Mesh

 0. Prerequisites

-Export this environment variables to identify your cluster and namespace:
+Export these environment variables to identify your cluster and namespace:

 $ export APP_SUBDOMAIN=$(oc get route -n istio-system | grep -i kiali | awk '{ print $2 }' | cut -f 2- -d '.')